sw1sh/QuantumPotatoChips/typst/main.typ

 == Quasi-Probability Bases
 Historically, the phase-space representation of quantum states, such those in bases of Wootters @Wootters1986-cq and Feynman @Feynman1987-vj, involves quasi-probability distributions.
 These representations allow for the treatment of quantum states in a manner similar to classical statistical distributions, but with key distinctions, such as the possibility of negative values.
 For example, Wootters basis is given by:

-$
+#eqcode($
 cal(W)={
   vec(1, e^(-i pi/4)/sqrt(2), e^(i pi/4)/sqrt(2), 0),
   vec(0, e^(i pi/4)/sqrt(2), e^(-i pi/4)/sqrt(2), 1),
   vec(1, -e^(-i pi/4)/sqrt(2), -e^(i pi/4)/sqrt(2), 0),
   vec(0, e^(i pi/4)/sqrt(2), -e^(-i pi/4)/sqrt(2), 1)
 }.
-$ <eq:wootters-basis>
+$, <eq:wootters-matrix>, <code:wootters-matrix>
+)

 In Wootters basis, a quantum state with a Bloch vector ${x,y,z}$ is described by:
-$ mat(
+@code:bloch-in-wooters[$ mat(
 1/4 (1 + x + y + z), 1/4 (1 + x - y - z); 1/4 (1 - x - y + z),
  1/4 (1 - x + y - z)
 ).
-$
+$<eq:bloch-in-wooters>]
 The summation of elements along a column results in $1/2(1+z)$ and $1/2(1-z)$, which represent the probabilities associated with projective measurements along the Pauli-Z axis.
-Similarly, summing the elements along a row yields $1/2(1+x)$ and $1/2(1-x)$, which correspond to the probabilities of measurements along the Pauli-X axis.
-These probabilities can be interpreted as outcomes for position (Pauli-Z) and momentum (Pauli-X) measurements within the phase space.
+Similarly, summing the elements along a row yields $1/2(1+x)$ and $1/2(1-x)$, which correspond to the probabilities of measurements along the Pauli-X axis#footnote[Pauli-Z and Pauli-X measurement can be interpreted as the position (Pauli-Z) and momentum (Pauli-X) measurements within the phase space.].
+In other words, in this case, there is no need for shrinking or applying any extra transformation as in @eq:stoch-shrink for SIC-POVM case.

 This phase-space basis is a shrunken version of the SIC-POVM basis as the new probability vector in this basis would no longer be a proper distribution, but a quasi-distribution with its entries outside $[0,1]$ interval.
 It is usually referred to as _quasi_-distribution.
 This provides a new insight into quantum potato chips because states within chips correspond to the subset of quasi-distributions with all entries being positive.